wilsonsamuel407/python/README.md

 # python
-Some sample work I have done in Python
+Some sample work I have done in Python including:
+* Data Visualisation
+* Game
+* Website